-So what is cross device analytics?
+So what is cross device tracking?

 The goal of cross device analytics is to connect the activities from all your devices and track them back to one unique user, giving the marketer a fuller picture of how their company can help you.

-Analytics Before Cross Device Tracking
+Before Cross Device Tracking Analytics